One of the amazing things about tennis strategy is that you don’t have to win the point for a certain tactic to pay off.

 Want More Tennis Strategies?

-Together with former Davis Cup player, David Ireland, we’ve put together a unique community for tennis players to come together and improve their technique and tactics and share their love for the game.
+Together with former Davis Cup player, David Ireland, we’ve put together a unique education platform for tennis players to come together and improve their technique and tactics and share their love for the game.

 Article by: Will